mzivic7/endcord/README.md

 ### Windows
 Install [windows terminal](https://github.com/microsoft/terminal) or [cmder](https://github.com/cmderdev/cmder), or any other modern terminal.
 - Pre-built binaries (built with nuitka using clang) are available in releases
-- Build, standalone executable can be found in `./dist/endcord.exe`.
-Run exe from wt or cmder.
+- [Build](#building) endcord, standalone executable can be found in `./dist/endcord.exe` Run exe from wt or cmder.
 In cmder settings, under "Font" check "Treat font height as device units", so font is always monospace.
+If built with experimental windowed mode, terminal is not required to use endcord.
 Optional dependency, for spellchecking: [aspell](https://github.com/adamyg/aspell-win32).
 It is expected to be installed in `C:\Program Files (x86)\`.
 If it is not, please open an issue and provide the actual install path.
 Alongside with base aspell, dictionary must be installed, even en_US.
 Emoji and Ctrl+key support depends on terminal.
 To enable youtube support, download [yt-dlp](https://github.com/yt-dlp/yt-dlp) and provide its executable path in config.

 ### macOS
 - Pre-built binaries (built with nuitka using clang) are available in releases
-- Build, standalone executable can be found in `./dist/`.
+- [Build](#building) endcord, standalone executable can be found in `./dist/`.
 Optional dependency, for spellchecking: [aspell](https://github.com/adamyg/aspell-win32).
 Can be installed with: `brew aspell`.
 Never tested on macOS.
 Feedback is welcome.